 2. Remove and Properly Insert the SIM Card

-Also, you can check if the inserted SIM card is aligned or not.
-Once you’ve inserted the SIM card properly, now check if this has fixed the issue.
+Also, you can check whether the inserted SIM card is aligned.
+Once you’ve inserted the SIM card properly, check if this has fixed the issue.

 3. Check if SIM Card Is Active